western NY Dressage Association

 A. Rider AchievementB.
 Rider of the YearC.
 Horse of the YearD.
 Challenge SeriesE.
 Breeding Division (DSHB)F. Darla TrophyG.
 Flying Change Horse of the Year AwardH.
 WNYDA Opportunity Rider of the YearI.
 Upstate GMO Schooling Show Achievement AwardJ.
 Joint Upstate High-Point Dressage AwardK.
 Materiale Horse of the YearL.
 OTTB Incentive Award

-A. RIDER ACHIEVEMENT AWARDS
+A. RIDER ACHIEVEMENT AWARDS CRITERIA

 - For Training through Fourth Level, one score for each level must be from the highest test at that level.